-The image of the wizard has become synonymous with the Cheshire village of Alderley Edge largely thanks to a nineteenth century legend.
-Yet the deeper history of the area suggests that the villages connection to such magical figures is far from fantasy and in fact may be the result of a very real, if extraordinary, historical legacy.
+The image of the wizard has become synonymous with the Cheshire village of Alderley Edge largely thanks to a nineteenth-century legend.
+Yet the deeper history of the area suggests that the village's connection to such magical figures is far from fantasy and in fact may be the result of a very real, if extraordinary, historical legacy.

 A Grail Quest

-The bluestones - so called due to their blue tinge when broken - stand amongst the larger sarsens of the famous Wiltshire monument, and whilst they may be seen as less imposing than the sarsen built trilithons, it is the bluestones that have long been known to be the earliest stones erected at the site.
+The bluestones, so-called due to their blue tinge when broken, stand amongst the larger sarsens of the famous Wiltshire monument, and whilst they may be seen as less imposing than those sarsen built trilithons, it is the bluestones that have long been known to be the earliest stones erected at the site.

 Whilst the larger sarsen stones had been quarried locally, the bluestones had been born of a unique geology present 150 miles away in Pembrokeshire's Preseli Hills.
-If the issue of how a prehistoric people were able to transport such objects across the land of Wales to Salisbury Plain was seemingly impossible question of engineering, the question of why they did it was its equally impossible philosophical partner.
+If the issue of how a prehistoric people were able to transport such objects across the land of Wales to Salisbury Plain was a seemingly impossible question of engineering, the question of why they did it was its equally impossible philosophical partner.

 Further corresponding discoveries were then made using a form of scientific wizardry known as Optically Stimulated Luminescence - a method for measuring ionising radiation - and a stunning conclusion began to present itself.
-The bluestones of Stonehenge were the very same bluestones of Waun Mawn, where they had stood independently for around four-hundred years before being transported east to Salisbury plain and to create the site that is world renowned today.
+The bluestones of Stonehenge were the very same bluestones of Waun Mawn, where they had stood independently for around four hundred years before being transported east to Salisbury plain to create the site that is world-renowned today.

 Legacy of Lore

-The Cheshire village of Alderley Edge is best known to us today as commuter hub of Manchester, which together with its neighbouring villages of Prestbury and Mottram St.Andrew, home to numerous celebrities and millionaire footballers, is known as one of the most affluent areas in the whole of the UK.
-Part of the village's charm lies in the fact that it is surrounded by Cheshire countryside, with the wooded sandstone escapement - the “Edge” - acting as a beacon for the areas hikers, dog walkers and day trippers alike as it rises over 100 meters above the surrounding Cheshire plain.
+The Cheshire village of Alderley Edge is best known to us today as a commuter hub of Manchester, which together with its neighbouring villages of Prestbury and Mottram St Andrew, is home to numerous celebrities and millionaire footballers, and is known as one of the most affluent areas in the whole of the UK.
+Part of the village's charm lies in the fact that it is surrounded by Cheshire countryside, with the wooded sandstone escapement - the ‘Edge’ - acting as a beacon for the areas hikers, dog walkers, and day- trippers alike, as it rises over 100 meters above the surrounding Cheshire plain.

-As the old man had intimated, the farmer goes to market only to find he cannot source a buyer for the mare.
-Meeting again that night as the farmer makes his return journey, they begin to discuss a price, before the old man, assuring him that it will be worth his while, leads the farmer and mare away to an area on the edge where - courtesy of the old man's magic staff - he splits an opening in the rock to reveal a pair of iron gates.
+As the old man had suggested, the farmer goes to market only to find he cannot source a buyer for the mare.
+Meeting again that night as the farmer makes his return journey, they begin to discuss a price, before the old man, assuring him that it will be worth his while, leads the farmer and mare away to an area on the Edge, where, courtesy of the old man's magic staff, he splits an opening in the rock to reveal a pair of iron gates.

 As the gates open, the old man leads them forward again to reveal a group of knights in armour, sleeping inside the rock.
 Each man has his own white mare, bar one.
 The knights would awake, the old man says, when England falls into grave danger, and ride out to rescue the nation.
-The farmer, as you would, duly sells his mare in return receives a chest of gold in payment.
+The farmer, as you would, then duly sells his mare and receives a chest of gold in payment.

 The Alchemy of a Landscape

-The Alderley Edge copper mine complex was a centre of major industry for the prehistoric North West - the significance of which is compounded further still when we note that the site that is regarded as the largest pre-historic copper mining complex in the world is located just 80 miles to the west of the edge at the Great Orme.
-But whilst such industry and enterprise may be the key to successful prehistoric economies, for most living within pre-historic communities, the practical worth of the riches, power and distinction that such a proposition as the copper mines could afford its custodians would have been, for the most part, irrelevant.
-For them, their primary thoughts around the complex, beyond the labour involved, would be far more supernaturally inclined.
+The Alderley Edge copper mine complex was a centre of major industry for the prehistoric Northwest, the significance of which is compounded further still when we note that the site that is regarded as the largest pre-historic copper mining complex in the world is located just 80 miles to the west of Alderley at the Great Orme.
+But whilst such industry and enterprise may be the key to successful prehistoric economies, for most living within prehistoric communities, the practical worth of the riches, power, and distinction that such a proposition as the copper mines could afford its custodians would have been, for the most part, irrelevant.
+For them, primary thoughts around the site, beyond the labour involved, would be far more supernaturally inclined.

 Alchemic pursuit - the ability to transform base materials into desirable objects - is a worldwide proto-science that in some ways has never really gone away.
-At its most extreme edges, its ambitions are limitless; a view perhaps best shared through noting the attempts throughout history to create something akin to an elixir of immortality.
-However, by far its most common goal has undoubtedly been that of the endeavour to create gold, from scratch.
-The creation of bronze from minerals in the rock of the edge therefore is surely something of a prehistoric forerunner of the magical perception the process of alchemy naturally encourages.
+At its most extreme edges, its ambitions are limitless; a view perhaps best shared through noting the attempts throughout history to create something akin to an ‘elixir of immortality’.
+However, by far its most common goal has been the endeavour to create gold, from scratch.
+The creation of bronze from minerals in the rock of the Edge, therefore, is surely something of a prehistoric forerunner of the magical perception that the process of alchemy naturally encourages.

 The Golden Axe Mystery

 It began with a discovery made by a man with a metal detector along Artists Lane in 1993.
-A gold ingot, pressed into the distinctive shape of an axe-head, asked questions of experts that still remain unanswered today.
-Reports were made by both John Cheery of the British Museum and the Adrian Tindall, the Principal Conservation Officer for Cheshire County Council, but neither could assert to which period of history the ingot belonged.
+The gold ingot, pressed into the distinctive shape of an axe-head, asked questions of experts that remain unanswered today.
+Reports were made by both John Cheery of the British Museum and Adrian Tindall, the Principal Conservation Officer for Cheshire County Council, but neither could assert to which period of history the ingot belonged.

 Strange markings reminiscent of chevrons and clovers marked the find out as acutely unique.
-They were pretty sure the gold wasn't medieval, but then never before had prehistoric bullion been found with such insignia…it must have been a “one off”…an anomaly; an inconvenient curiosity to be best left forgotten save it throwing off all manner of wider historical theories.
-But no, incredibly, as a direct result of the mini-media frenzy that followed, five more gold bars were soon found on the edge, each again shaped as an axe-head and each again complete with the historically alien markings and insignia.
+They were pretty sure the gold wasn't medieval, but then never before had prehistoric bullion been found with such insignia.
+It must have been a one-off, an anomaly; an inconvenient curiosity to be best left forgotten, save it throwing off all manner of wider historical theories.
+But no, incredibly, as a direct result of the media frenzy that followed, five more gold bars were soon found around Alderley, each shaped like an axe-head and each again complete with the historically alien markings.
 The following extract from the Stockport Metro illustrates well the mystery of the first axe- head ingot's discovery;

-A small axe-shaped ingot found nearly Alderley Edge by a man using a metal detector remained a complete mystery at an inquest when a jury ruled it was not treasure trove...efforts are to continue by museums to try and identify the axe, which was said to be made mostly of gold with a sliver and copper content…Mr Hibbert was told the axe had been decorated with punch marks of a type not previously seen on prehistoric gold objects nor was there anything to suppose it was medieval.
+A small axe-shaped ingot found nearly Alderley Edge by a man using a metal detector remained a complete mystery at an inquest when a jury ruled it was not treasure trove...efforts are to continue by museums to try and identify the axe, which was said to be made mostly of gold with a sliver and copper content…Mr. Hibbert was told the axe had been decorated with punch marks of a type not previously seen on prehistoric gold objects nor was there anything to suppose it was medieval.
 Archaeology at Manchester Museum said it had been closely examined but could not be identified as belonging to any particular culture.